-Osteoarthritis in generally referred to as a ‘wear and tear’ condition, hence being prevalent in older individuals or those where a previous injury exists.
+Osteoarthritis is generally referred to as a ‘wear and tear’ condition, hence being prevalent in older individuals or those where a previous injury exists.

 You can also apply ice packs to the affected area to try to settle any inflammation.
 Try applying for 20 minutes at a time every few hours - just make sure you wrap the ice in a towel and never apply it directly to your skin.

-Following a referral from your doctor you will need to see a specialist who can pinpoint your problem after taking X-rays and MRI scans.
-Once they have identified the specific areas affected by the arthritis they can recommend treatment.
-This could involve lifestyle changes such as getting cutlery, tools or sporting racquets with larger grips, which can relieve the pressure on your wrist.
+Following a referral from your doctor, you will need to see a specialist who can pinpoint your problem after taking X-rays and MRI scans.
+Once they have identified the specific areas affected by arthritis they can recommend treatment.
+This could involve lifestyle changes such as buying cutlery, tools or sporting racquets with larger grips, which can relieve the pressure on your wrist.

-You can help to try to prevent wrist injuries by avoiding repetitive movements during work or sport, and take regular breaks from the computer to avoid too much pressure on your wrists.
+You can help prevent wrist injuries by avoiding repetitive movements during work or sport, and take regular breaks from the computer to avoid too much pressure on your wrists.

 Physiotherapy can also help to keep your wrist mobile, as can corticosteroid injections.
 You may also be suitable for wrist fusion surgery, which should relieve the wrist pain.
-Wearing a wrist support in the form of a wrist brace is essential following surgery as this will help to heal and strengthen your wrist.
-You will need to wear this for about six weeks and after around three months following the surgery you will be able to resume your normal activities, including a gradual return to sport.
+Wearing a wrist brace is essential following surgery as this will help to heal and strengthen your wrist.
+You will need to wear this for about six weeks then after around three months, you will be able to resume your normal activities, including a gradual return to sport.

-There are 3 different types of broken wrist which is determined by the type of break in that of:
+There are three different types of broken wrist that are determined by the type of break sustained:

 Falling heavily onto an outstretched arm can, if you’re unlucky, result in a broken arm or wrist.
 Don’t panic though, as most breaks of this kind heal within eight weeks in adults, and children recover even faster.
 When you go to your doctor, they might refer to the break as a fracture, as this is the general medical term for a break or a crack in a bone.

-Depending on how severe your injury is, you’ll usually be given some painkillers as soon as you arrive at hospital, before being taken for an X ray.
+Depending on how severe your injury is, you’ll usually be given some painkillers as soon as you arrive at the hospital, before being taken for an X-ray.
 If you have a simple fracture, you can probably just have a plaster cast, which will hold your bones together as they heal.
-From here you’ll be sent home with information on looking after your cast and some more painkillers.
+From here, you’ll be sent home with information on looking after your cast and some more painkillers.
 You’ll also need to attend a fracture clinic so doctors can monitor your progress.

 Some extreme cases need surgery to realign and fix the bones using plates, wires, rods and screws, with the metalwork kept in place for as long as possible to help your bones to heal.
 Having a broken limb can be extremely painful and inconvenient, as you won’t be able to drive and are likely to need some time off work.

-It is important to wear a wrist support even for a while after having your cast removed, and you may benefit from some physiotherapy, too.
+It is important to wear a wrist support even for a while after having your cast removed, and you may benefit from some physiotherapy too.
 Your arm and wrist can become weakened from being in a cast, so you need to restore strength in your muscles.
-Once you’ve had the plaster cast taken off, be aware that your chances of cracking your bones again are higher (even more so in children) so try to avoid any activities which could cause you to fall for at least a couple more weeks, lessening your likelihood of another broken wrist or arm.
+Once you’ve had the plaster cast removed, be aware that your chances of cracking your bones again are higher (even more so in children) so try to avoid any activities that could cause you to fall for at least a couple more weeks, lessening your likelihood of another broken wrist or arm.